bondarukoleh/react_tdd/info/tech.md

 });
 ```

+`toDispatchAnAction()` from expect-redux checks that action was dispatched with following predicates,
+`toNotDispatchAnAction(timeout)` - checks that action was not dispatched during timeout (watch the timeout,
+can be false positive result).

 **whatwg-fetch**
 This package-polyfill allows us to use `window.fetch` when we are running some front end code that uses Browser API on
 the Node backend, e.g. for testing purpose.